Quick Summary

 In summary, the impeachment process ensures a thorough examination of allegations against judges, including the Chief Justice, before any decision is made.

 The President of India has a great impact on the citizens.
 If a President is not following the rules, then how can the citizens go in the right direction?
-So, the President must follow the constitution.
-If he does not follow the constitution, then Parliament House will impeach him.
-Impeachment is a formal procedure that Parliament House uses to assess the conduct and integrity of high-ranking officials, particularly within a federal presidential Constitutional republic government.
+So, the President must follow the Constitution.
+If he does not follow the constitution, then the Parliament will impeach him.
+Impeachment is a formal procedure that the Parliament House uses to assess the conduct and integrity of high-ranking officials, particularly within a federal presidential Constitutional republic government.
 The Indian Parliament has established equal rights for everyone, whether he is an Indian citizen or the Indian President.

 The President is a crucial part of the Union executive and holds the power to issue ordinances, as outlined in Article 123.